 microseconds (6 digits) precision.
 See

-There may be problems replicating from a master server that understands fractional seconds to an older slave (MySQL 5.6.3 and earlier) that does not:
+There may be problems replicating from a source server that understands fractional seconds to an older replica (MySQL 5.6.3 and earlier) that does not:

-precision) value greater than 0, replication will fail due
+fsp(fractional seconds precision) value greater than 0, replication fails due to parser errors.

 Statements that use temporal data types with an

-Some expression results will differ on master and slave.
+Some expression results differ on source and replica.
+Examples: On the source, the

-return value includes a fractional seconds part of that many digits.
+fspvalue and the return value includes a fractional seconds part of that many digits.
 On the replica, these functions permit an argument but ignore it.